camunda-community-hub/camunda-bpm-wildfly-swarm/README.md

 To use enterprise version of Camunda:

 1. Use enterprise Camunda version, when adding Camunda BOM, e.g. `7.9.0-ee`.
-2. Use fraction `camunda-bpm-swarm-fraction-webapp-ee` to include Camunda Enterprise Webapps.
+2. Use fraction `camunda-bpm-thorntail-fraction-webapp-ee` to include Camunda Enterprise Webapps.

 ## Resources